What is Animal Rebellion?

 Can farmers actually transition from animal agriculture to plant-based agriculture and still make money??

 While transition may seem like something that might happen in the future, it’s actually already happening.
 Organisations in the UK such as Refarm’d, Farmers for Stock Free Farming, Grainwaves and both the Grow Green Campaign and the Milk: this is your moment campaign are already showing us that farmers can transition to plant-based agriculture while still being financially sustainable.
 These come in addition to similar transitions happening in other places around the world through initiatives such as the Rancher Advocacy Program, Mercy for Animals Transfarmation and Transformations.

 In the UK Individuals such as Jay Wilde show what it looks like to transition from beef farming to sustainable, organic vegan farming.
 You can find Jay’s story on the Refarm’d website or by watching the short film 73 Cows.

 Could the UK actually sustain itself from plant-based agriculture alone?

-We know that Animal Farming and Fishing are a major contributor to the climate and ecological emergency with research such as the 2019 IPCC report showing us that it may be a case of transitioning or perishing.
+We know that animal farming and fishing are major contributors to the climate and ecological emergency with research such as the 2019 IPCC report showing us that it may be a case of transitioning or perishing.
 However, people still worry that a plant-based food system is impossible.
 These quick facts might help: